telerik/reporting-docs/knowledge-base/how-to-modify-table-with-preset-styles-and-width-dynamically.md

 ---
 title: Modify Table with Preset Styles and Width Dynamically
-description: "Learn how to change table columns count without changing table width and styles in Telerik Reporting with code."
+description: "Learn how to change table columns count without changing table width and styles in Telerik Reporting with code.
+Add Totals in a Table Footer as an option."
 type: how-to
 page_title: Preserve table styles and width after modifying its data source
 slug: how-to-modify-table-with-preset-styles-and-width-dynamically